dmmarkwork-cloud/ss316-cd-nozzle-feasibility/README.md

 - **No creep model.** The active scope boundary: yield is not the binding limit for sustained operation, and creep is flagged as required future work.
 - **Steady-state only.** No transient startup/shutdown or thermal-fatigue/cyclic loading; startup transients can produce higher peak loads than the steady operating point analyzed here.
 The short-duration-firing conclusion does not cover cyclic life.
+  - *Specific open instance (L12, 2026-08-12, from the DFM package):* the **inlet-flange radial thermal gradient** drives **low-cycle fatigue at the bore/fillet** (cyclic, distinct from the throat-wall creep above).
+First-order check (`Project_A/docs/phase4/thermal-gradient-calc.md`): elastic below ΔT ≈ 120 °C; actual ΔT unrun (needs a thermal model or test thermocouple, then a shakedown/LCF check).
+See FEA Summary v3 §8, L12.
 - **One-way FSI only.** No structural deformation feedback into CFD.
 Standard for preliminary analysis at this fidelity.
 - **Adiabatic-wall CFD → imposed T_aw on FEA.** Conservative; credits no wall-side conduction or radiation relief.
 - **2D axisymmetric.** No asymmetric loads.
 Acceptable for axisymmetric geometry and required by the license cell cap.